 What if I don't have at least a 3.0 GPA?

 Students with a GPA of less than 3.0 may be considered if a letter of reference from a faculty member of their home institution indicates evidence of exceptional scientific interest and talent.

 Didn't the program used to have sites in Thailand and Pantanal?
 While we have had programs in Thailand and Pantanal in the past, we do not currently have research programs running in that area.
 It is our hope to add additional projects each year and we are currently seeking another vet/public health research project.
 At this time, however, Thailand and Pantanal are not available research sites for this program.

 When and how will I be notified of my application and acceptance status?

 All students with complete applications will be notified of their acceptance status via email by March 1st.
 If your application is incomplete, you will not be notified.
-If you would like to check on the completion status of your application, please email firstname.lastname@example.org before the final deadline.
+You can check on the status of your application/recommendations by logging into the application management system.